genome-spy/genome-spy/docs/grammar/mark/link.md

 ## Channels

-In addition to the standard [position](./index.md#channels) channels and `color` and `opacity` channels, link mark supports the following channels:
+In addition to the primary and secondary [position](./index.md#channels) channels and the `color` and `opacity` channels, link mark supports the following
+channels:

 `size`
 : Type: Number

     Stroke width of the starting point in pixels.

-`size2`
-: Type: Number

-    Stroke width of the end point in pixels.
-Same as `size` if left undefined.

-`color2`
-: Type: Number

-    Color of the end point.
-Same as `color` if left undefined.

 ## Properties